ddoria921/iOS-BarcodeScanner/README.md

 Scanner App
 =============

 Barcode scanner for iPhone using iOS 7 built in scanning capabalities.
-Can be used as a standalone scanner app or incorporate it into an existing app.
+Can be used as a standalone scanner app or incorporated into an existing app.

 Includes:
 - Animation for scanning a specific barcode